-- This program has received financial support from WSIB in the form of an educational grant. - This program has received in-kind support from N/A - Potential for conflict(s) of interest: - None
+- This program has received financial support from the Workplace Safety and Insurance Board (WSIB) in the form of an educational grant. - This program has received in-kind support from N/A - Potential for conflict(s) of interest: - None

 - The information presented in this program is based on recent information that is explicitly "evidence-based". - This Program and its material is peer reviewed and all the recommendations involving clinical medicine are based on evidence that is accepted within the profession; and all scientific research referred to, reported, or used in this CME/CPD activity in support or justification of patient care recommendations conforms to the generally accepted standards